jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 void BeginStatusBar(bool forceScaled = false, int resW = -1, int resH = -1, int rel = -1)
 ```

 `BeginStatusBar()` is used by the vanilla statusbar.
 This function defines a box area of specific size and places that box at the bottom center of the screen.
 The size of the box will adjust to screen size by default but it won't change its aspect ratio (e.g. a 320x200 box will always be 4:3, so with a wider screen you'll see a textured border at the sides).
-After this function you'll normally need

 What's also important is that `BeginStatusBar()` will move up the viewport: meaning, the whole image of what you can see in the game will be moved up to make space for the statusbar.